If you’ve been browsing around for diving watches but are turned off by the price, you should consider an Orient Mako watch.

 Like the Orient Mako models, the bezel is unidirectional and has a water-resistance rating of 200 meters.
 The case is 44 mm in diameter with a thickness of 12 mm, and the face is anti-reflective mineral crystal.

-Amazon customers raved about the quality and design as well as its looks.
-However, some customers stated that the crown was hard to adjust and that the band was uncomfortable.
+Customers have raved about the quality and design as well as its looks.

 Should You Dive in and Purchase an Orient Mako Watch?